 - two children who are under 10

-- a disabled child who is in receipt of the middle or higher rate care component of Disability Living Allowance, where the local authority decision maker is satisfied that the child cannot reasonably share a room
+- a disabled child who is in receipt of the middle or higher rate care component of Disability Living Allowance (DLA), where the local authority decision maker is satisfied that the child cannot reasonably share a bedroom

 - approved foster carers (and formal kinship carers in Scotland) so long as they have fostered a child, or become an approved foster carer in the last 12 months